bvandewe/pyneuro/docs/guides/simplified-repository-configuration.md

 ## Overview

-The Neuroglia framework supports a simplified API for configuring both `EventSourcingRepository` (Write Model) and `MongoRepository` (Read Model), eliminating the need for verbose custom factory functions.
+The Neuroglia framework supports a simplified API for configuring repositories for both Write and Read Models, eliminating the need for verbose custom factory functions.

 This guide covers:

 - **WriteModel (v0.6.21+)**: Simplified `EventSourcingRepository` configuration with options
 - **ReadModel (v0.6.22+)**: Simplified `MongoRepository` configuration with database name
+- **ReadModel (v0.6.23+)**: Support for async `MotorRepository` (Motor driver for FastAPI)

 ## Write Model Simplification (v0.6.21+)